 To move a grid around your doc, you can select and drag from the three dot menu to the left of the grid.
 Alternatively, you can click on the vertical three dots near the upper left corner of the grid, then select the Move line option from the menu.
 From this menu, you can also cut/copy the grid to paste elsewhere in your docs, copy a direct link to the grid, or delete it altogether.

-You can also comment and suggest changes on content within individual grid cells.
+You can even comment and suggest changes on content within individual grid cells.
+And you can add images to grid cells and customize their display with captions and outlines.

 Customize your grid